JMX and MBean Support

 mbean_class_name=mbean_object_name

-com.intershop.beehive.core.capi.mbean.LoggingAdmin=com.intershop.enfinity:
+cartridge. com.intershop.beehive.core.capi.mbean.LoggingAdmin=com.intershop.enfinity:

 name=com.intershop.beehive.core.capi.mbean.LoggerAdministrationMBean,